Giorgio Del Vecchio: Biography

 Son of Julius Saviour, Giorgio Del Vecchio was professor of philosophy of law at the University of Ferrara (1904), Sassari (1906), Messina (1909), Bologna (1911) and Rome from 1920 to 1953.
 He became Rector of the University of Rome from 1925 to 1927.
 He initially adhered to Fascism like many philosophers of law in Italy (though he removed himself from fascist ideology early on).
-He lost his professorship twice and for opposite reasons: in 1938 at the hands of fascists because he was a Jew and in 1944 at the hands of anti-fascists because he was accused of sympathizing with fascism early on in his career.
+He lost his professorship twice and for opposite reasons: in 1938 at the hands of fascists because he was a Jew, and in 1944 at the hands of anti-fascists because he was accused of sympathizing with fascism early on in his career.

 Reinstated in teaching during the Second World War, he worked with the Century of Italy and the magazine Free Pages (publication directed by Vito Panucci).
 Along with Nino Tripodi, Gioacchino Volpe, Alberto Asquini, Roberto Cantalupo, Ernesto De Marzio and Emilio Betti, he was part of the organizing committee of INSPE, an Institute of research which in the fifties and sixties was opposed to Marxist culture, promoting international conferences and publications.
-He was founder and director of the International Journal of Philosophy of Law.
+He was the founder and director of the International Journal of Philosophy of Law.

 He is considered among the major interpreters of Italian Neo-Kantism.
 Giorgio Del Vecchio, as did his German colleagues, criticized philosophical positivism, stating that the concept of law can not be derived from the observation of legal phenomena.

 In this regard, his beliefs concurred with a dispute that was taking place in Germany between philosophy, sociology and general theory of law, which looked to redefine "philosophy of law"—to which Del Vecchio attributed three tasks: